dplyukhin/uigc-bench/README.md

 ./savina.py quick
 ```

 The "quick" evaluation only runs a subset of the Savina benchmarks.
-Each benchmark
+Each
-only runs for ten iterations and just one JVM invocation.
+benchmark only runs for ten iterations and just one JVM invocation.
+You
+can customize the number of iterations and JVM invocations with the
+`--iter` and `--invocations` flags, respectively.
 The raw data will be
 written to the `data/` directory.

 ## Viewing Results